Ong Seong-wu: 2019–present: Acting endeavours and solo activities

 In January 2020, Ong kicked off his second solo fan-meeting tour, titled "We Belong".
 The digital single "We Belong" was released on January 9.
 Intended as a fan-song, Ong participated in both the lyric writing and composition of the single, and performed it on the first time during the Seoul leg of his tour on January 11.

 Ong appeared on the second season of travel variety show, Traveler, with fellow actors Ahn Jae-hong and Kang Ha-neul.
 The variety show focused on the backpacking travels of the trio in Argentina, and began airing starting February 15.
-He went received much attention for his photography skills on the first episode.
+He received much attention for his photography skills in the first episode.

 Ong made his comeback as a singer with his first solo album, Layers.
 The EP was released on March 25, together with lead single, "Gravity".
 Ong took part in the composition and lyric writing of all the songs on the album, drawing his inspiration from his emotions and stories from the past year.

 He also made several appearances on variety shows, including Omniscient Interfering View, as well as Master in the House, Radio Star, and Running Man.
 He also featured on You Hee-yeol's Sketchbook, performing his new single and displaying his drumming skills on the show's live music format.

 Ong collaborated with singer Baek Ji-young on the duet "Didn't Say Anything".
 The ballad was released on May 12.

 Ong began starring as the male lead in the JTBC drama More Than Friends, alongside Shin Ye-eun and Kim Dong-jun, playing photographer Lee Soo.
 The drama premiered 25 September.
 The song "Late Regret" was recorded and released by Ong as part of the drama's soundtrack.

 Furthermore, Ong will also be making his film debut in the upcoming musical-movie, Life is Beautiful, starring Ryu Seung-ryong and Yum Jung-ah.
 The film will go to theatres in second half of 2022.
 Ong will also star in the movie, Jung's Ranch with Ryu Seung-ryong and Park Hae-joon.
 This will mark his second collaboration with Ryu.

 In 2021, Ong has been confirmed to appear in the drama Shall We Have A Cup of Coffee?
 It airs on KakaoTV and is confirmed to join the Netflix film Seoul Vibe, which is expected to air in 2022.
 Ong appeared alongside dancer, Noze, in Lee Seung-hwan and Sunwoo Jung-a's music video for the song "How could you", released on November 18, 2021.

 In 2022, Ong announced that the fan meeting 'RE:MEET' will be held for the second time in March 2022, which will be held offline and online.

 In 2025, Ong will participate in the play Shakespeare in Love as Shakespeare.